 Tag Archives: ocean

-Pint Glass With Ice Refutes Reports of Atlantic Ocean Current Collapse
+Pint Glass With Ice Debunks Reports of Atlantic Ocean Current Collapse

 There was no ambiguity to the title of the juried science journal article: “Warning of a forthcoming collapse of the Atlantic Meridional Overturning Circulation.”
 Any year within this century, ocean currents will completely stop if we continue to emit the same level of greenhouse gasses as we do today.
 When the movement of the Atlantic…